rohitgupta61/gogo/docs/index.md

-I am trying to create a knowledger reposioty for me and other product managers in gaming indsutry.
+I am trying to create a knowledge reposioty for me and other product managers in gaming indsutry.